LinuxHari/QuizApp/README.md

 ### 60-30-10 color format is used for styling

-The application is in low now <a href="https://linuxhari.github.io/react-quiz-app/">here</a>
+The application is in live now <a href="https://linuxhari.github.io/react-quiz-app/">here</a>